 WHERE DO YOU GET THE SEEDS?

 In 2020, I purchased my seeds from the Ontario Seed Company.
-If you have a locally owned garden centre, just ask them if they could bring them in for you.
-Most owners will be happy to bring in items that they know their customers want to buy.
+If you have a locally owned garden centre, ask them if they could bring them in for you.
+Most owners will be happy to bring in items they know their customers want.